LucaMalavolta/PyORBIT/docs/installation.md

 ## ARoME and PyARoME installation

-Starting from vwersion 11.2 of `PyORBIT`, it is possible to fit the Rossiter-McLaughlin effect using the analytical expressions by [Boué et al. 2013](https://ui.adsabs.harvard.edu/abs/2013A%26A...550A..53B/abstract).
-The code, called `ARoME`, and the instructions to install it, can be downloaded form the (official web page)[https://www.astro.up.pt/resources/arome/].
+Starting from vwersion 11.3 of `PyORBIT`, it is possible to fit the Rossiter-McLaughlin effect using the analytical expressions by [Boué et al. 2013](https://ui.adsabs.harvard.edu/abs/2013A%26A...550A..53B/abstract).
+The code, called `ARoME`, and the instructions to install it, can be downloaded form the [official web page](https://www.astro.up.pt/resources/arome/).

 On most of the systems, the follwoing instructions should work: